researchart/rose7re20/submissions/126-tizard/README.md

 ### Study Objective
 Paper link: (TBC)

-The goal of the study is to discover which software users give online written feedback to app stores, product forums and social media.
+Online user feedback about software products has been given a lot of focus in requirements research in recent year.
+However, only a subset of software users give online feedback, therefore we should ask, how representative is this feedback?
+In this study we directly survey software users to understand which demographics write online feedback and what motivates them to do so.

 ### Study Design